-- 6. The system shall have automatic and manual air-bleed valves to eliminate air from all high points in the distribution-piping system. - 7.
-Extend new piping and radiators to conditioned areas, like additions and finished basements currently heated by space heaters. - 8.
-Install thermostatically controlled radiator valves on the major radiators or zone controls or outdoor reset and boiler controls to adjust supply-water temperature according to outdoor temperature.
+- 5. Install additional emitters (radiators or baseboard) as needed to allow for lower water temperatures to ensure new boilers will achieve rated AFUE (condensing of flue gases). - 6.
+The system shall have automatic and manual air-bleed valves to eliminate air from all high points in the distribution-piping system. - 7.
+Extend new piping and radiators to conditioned areas, like additions and finished basements currently heated by space heaters.

+- Install thermostatically controlled radiator valves on the major radiators or zone controls or outdoor reset and boiler controls to adjust supply-water temperature according to outdoor temperature.
 If feasible for the boiler system.
-Modulating pumps on multi-zoned systems may be considered. - 9.
+Modulating pumps on multi- zoned systems may be considered. - 9.
 Insulate all supply piping outside conditioned spaces.
 For hot-water systems, install 11⁄2-inch fiberglass insulation on all pipes less than or equal to 11⁄2 inches in diameter, and 2-inch fiberglass insulation on all pipes greater than 11⁄2 inches in diameter.
-For steam systems, install 11⁄2-inch fiberglass insulation on all pipes less than or equal to 11⁄2 inches in diameter, and 3-inch fiberglass insulation on all pipes greater than 11⁄2 inches in diameter.
+For steam systems, install 11⁄2-inch fiberglass insulation on all pipes less than or equal to 11⁄2 inches in diameter, and 3-inch fiberglass insulation on all pipes greater than 11⁄2 inches greater than 11⁄2 inches in diameter.